MohanMV/text-based-ticket-system/README.md

-Tinee is a text based ticketing system which is integrated to a server.
+Tinee is a text based ticket system which is integrated to a server.

 To run server, enter line below in a command prompt(replace 8888 with your port number):